KaushikEDS/hypermart-checkout-system/README.md

 The tricky part is keeping the leftmost counter as minCounter, It took me a while to figure out.
 My goal is to not keep multiple loops to find it.

+I thought to add a feature whenever we press enter on input field it would checkout, but I didnt do it because it would render the Checkout button meaningless.
+Also it wasnt specified anywhere that this needed to be done.